pkunray/circle/README.md

 ## Build and run docker images

-First, go to the root folder of this repository, replace the configuration in `.env.samle` with your own, and save it as `.env`.
+First, go to the root folder of this repository, replace the configuration in `.env.sample` with your own, and save it as `.env`.
-After that, head to the folder of `circle-backend`, replace the configration in `.env.samle` with your own, and save it as `.env`.
+After that, head to the folder of `circle-backend`, replace the configration in `.env.sample` with your own, and save it as `.env`.

 Then run the command: